 How VoIP Works

-IThe VoIP provider offers the option of selling you hardware so you can host the phone system locally on your premises using an IP-PBX.
+The VoIP provider offers the option of selling you hardware so you can host the phone system locally on your premises using an IP-PBX with a virtual phone number.
 Alternatively, you can opt for the provider to host the complete setup on the cloud.
 You can access the system any time, wherever you are in the world.

 Because it’s internet-abled, VoIP offers advanced features that are not available in traditional systems — built into the system at a fraction of the cost.